aJV99/MinecraftHelpBot/README.md

 ## Description

-A program that help bot which can
+A program that is a help bot which can
     provide information about minecraft
     which can teach the user about it when they request for specific data,